 - Three Erasing Levels Available, cover all situations you may face.

-- Fully compatible with iOS 11, iPhone X, and iPhone 8/8 Plus.
+- Fully compatible with iOS 13, iPhone X/XS/XR.

 To completely erase your iPhone, you need to follow the steps below.